Raphael-Boichot/Backward-Game-of-Life/README.md

-# The Game of Life, but in reverse !
+# The Game of Life, but backward in time !

 ## Can we go back in time with the Game of life ?
 The response is yes, but with sweat and blood.